 4.2 Standards for Professor

-Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Mutual Expectations at the standard set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
+Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Faculty Responsibility at the standard set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
 They must present evidence that they are maintaining an acceptable level for Professor as set forth in the Academic Tenure Policy and college and departmental reappointment, promotion and tenure rules.

 4.3 Faculty Performance Criteria

 All tenured faculty members in the Department of Animal Science are expected to make significant contributions to the Department’s teaching, extension and/or research programs.
 The following criteria will serve as general standards for post tenure review of faculty.
 Documentation submitted to the PTRC as part of the post tenure review of tenured faculty process will be used in making these assessments.
-The expectations in each area will depend on the faculty members’ appointment as documented in their Statement of Mutual Expectations.
+The expectations in each area will depend on the faculty members’ appointment as documented in their Statement of Faculty Responsibility.
 For individuals with assignments in more than one area, exceptional performance in one area may outweigh marginal performance in another area.

 4.3.1 Teaching: Faculty with academic appointments are expected to have on-going teaching activities.
 In addition to classroom instruction, other examples of teaching activities include advising of undergraduates, development or revising of courses, advising graduate students and serving on graduate student committees, teaching publications, computer-based educational programs, teaching presentations at scientific meetings and extramural teaching grants.